stefan-hoeck/idris2-sop/src/Doc/Metadata.md

 ```

 The functions to be used in `derive` are verbatim copies of the
-ones used in the last post:
+ones used in the last post, but they call a different version
+of `genEncode`, therefore we have to include them here:

 ```idris